 - Accessing external funding sources

-Preparing a business valuation is to calculate before starting selling off the company is a major step to understand the real value of your business.
-If properly carried out, it will reveal accurate numbers and the price that you can expect to achieve.
+Preparing a business valuation to calculate before starting to sell off the company is a significant step to understanding the actual value of your business.
+It will reveal accurate numbers and the price you can expect if adequately carried out.
 It’s often the beginning of all future negotiations.
-It’s also a reconnaissance for those who are not in line with the present market situation.
-In such cases, a candid assessment gives the correct means to take decisions i.e. go ahead with the sale, or improve the business valuation for a calculate in the future.
+It’s also a reconnaissance for those not in line with the present market situation.
+In such cases, a candid assessment gives the correct means to make decisions, i.e., go ahead with the sale or improve the business valuation for a calculation in the future.

 There could be times when a shareholder may want to leave the business.
 It could be a cordial parting where the person wants to move on or may stem from years of disagreement.
-A departure usually entails one party selling of his/her stake to the other shareholders.
-Determining a fair price of the shares for a departing stakeholder could be challenging.
+A departure usually entails one party selling his/her stake to the other shareholders.
+Determining a fair share price for a departing stakeholder could be challenging.
 An externally prepared business valuation is an appropriate starting point in such cases.

 All proprietors must be aware of the market value of their business for forwarding planning.
-This is particularly important during expansions, to know whether it’ll be at all worthwhile.
-Understanding the present position of the business will help owners take important decisions about the future of their business.
+This is particularly important during expansions to know whether it’ll be worthwhile.
+Understanding the company’s present position will help owners make important decisions about the future of their business.

 For one thing, there’s no one way to determine what a business could be worth.
 That’s because a business valuation could mean different things to different people.
-While the proprietor of a business may believe that the community it serves has a lot of worth, an investor may think, the value of a company is totally defined by the historic income.
+While the proprietor of a business may believe that the community it serves has a lot of worth, an investor may think the historical income defines the value of a company.
 Besides, economic conditions often affect people’s belief in the worth of a business.
-For instance, when job opportunities are scarce, more business buyers prefer to enter the market.
-It leads to increased competition which in turn results in a higher business selling price.
+For instance, more business buyers prefer to enter the market when job opportunities are scarce.
+It leads to increased competition, resulting in a higher business selling price.

-The value of a business is also affected by the selling circumstances.
-There’s a huge difference between a company that’s projected as a part of a well-planned branding mechanism to attract interested buyers than a prompt auction of business assets.
+Selling circumstances can also affect the value of a business.
+There’s a vast difference between a company projected as a part of a well-planned branding mechanism to attract interested buyers and a prompt auction of business assets.

-Business value, in real terms, is the expected price a company would fetch while selling.
+In real terms, business value is a company’s expected price while selling.
 The actual price may vary depending on who fixes the value.
 The selling price is also dependent on how the sale itself is handled.
-There’s a difference between a well-executed marketing campaign and a “flash sale”.
+There’s a difference between a well-executed marketing campaign and a “flash sale.”

 There are three methods of business valuation are given below: